Atlas-OS/docs/docs/contributing/documentation.md

 === "Windows"

     1. Run `locally-host.cmd` to host the documentation preview
-        - This also installs and updates depedencies
+        - This also installs and updates dependencies
     1. Navigate to the URL it provides in the console

 === "Non-Windows"